zuozhenggh/learning-library/workshops/container-native-development/LabGuide400.md

   ![](images/400/12.png)

-- In the product catalog application, you'll see that the title now indicates which color the twitter feed pod is that is serving our application.
+- In the product catalog application, you will see that the title now indicates which color the twitter feed pod is that is serving our application.
 Of course it is currently a blue pod, as we haven't yet deployed the new (green) version of our application.
 Let's do that now, but leave this tab open, as we will come back to it a few more times to verify which color deployment is live.

   ![](images/400/13.png)